J. J. Hardy: 2014

 In 2014, Hardy battled back injuries and spent time on the DL during the beginning of the season.
 2014 also showed a decline in Hardy's power, and he only hit nine homeruns in over 140 games.

 In the 2014 ALDS, Hardy hit a solo homerun off of Detroit Tigers pitcher Max Scherzer, his first career postseason homerun.
 Hardy slashed .240/.321/.400 in seven postseason games.

-JJ Hardy rounds third base after hitting a solo home run in Game 1 of the 2014 American League Division Series.
+J. J. Hardy rounds third base after hitting a solo home run in Game 1 of the 2014 American League Division Series.

 On October 9, 2014, Hardy agreed to a 3-year, $40 million extension with the Orioles.

 On November 4, 2014, Hardy won his third consecutive Gold Glove Award for a shortstop.
 With this award, he passed Orioles great Cal Ripken Jr. for the second-most Gold Gloves won by an Orioles shortstop.
 He trails Mark Belanger who won eight of these awards.

 2015

 Hardy spent the first month of the 2015 season on the DL.
 He made his season debut on May 7 against the New York Yankees.
-In his fourth game back, Hardy went 2-for-4 and hit his first homerun of the season.
+In his fourth game back, Hardy went 2-for-4 and hit his first home run of the season.

 On July 17, Hardy started a consecutive games hit streak.
 On July 29, he extended the hit streak to twelve games with a solo homerun.
 At that point in the streak, he was 13-for-42 (.310), with two homeruns, seven RBIs, and thirteen runs scored.
 Hardy extended the streak to thirteen with a 2-out single in the sixth inning the next night against the Tigers.
 On August 2, his streak ended at 15 games after he did not have a hit in a game against the Tigers.
 During the 15 games, Hardy collected 16 hits (.291 BAA), with two doubles, two homers, seven RBIs, and was walked twice.
 He raised his season batting average from .226 up to .240 during the stretch.

 Hardy finished 2015, a down year for him, with a batting average of .219 (90 hits), 8 homeruns, and 37 RBIs.
 His defense, however, was solid, as he only committed three errors in 114 games (9942/3 innings) and 445 total chances.
 He turned 57 double plays, while also having a .993 fielding percentage with a range factor of 3.88.